PolymerSearch/api-instructions/README.md

 ### Intermediate response

-Polymer returns an intermediate Response until the task is completed.
+Polymer returns an intermediate response until the task is completed.
 You can use this to poll the status of the task.

 ```sh
 {